AUMAG/ausankey/docs/index.md

 ## Edges

-Lines around the edges of the nodes and/or flows can be specified as follows.
+Lines around the edges of the nodes and/or flows, and their linewidths (`lw`) can be specified as follows.
 ```
 sky.sankey(data3,
-    node_width = 0.1,
-    node_alpha = 0.6,
-    flow_alpha = 0.3,
     node_edge = True,
     flow_edge = True,
     node_lw = 2,
     flow_lw = 1,
+    # just for better visuals in this case:
+    node_width = 0.1,
+    node_alpha = 0.6,
+    flow_alpha = 0.3,
     )
 ```
 ![Image with options](frame3_edge.png)